guozheng/java-concurrency-counters-benchmark/README.md

 * StampedLock in regular read/write locks and optimistic reading lock
 * Semaphore in regular and fair mode

+The tests data can be found in `data`.
+The sub-dir name represents the jmh command line options used, e.g. `wi2-i2-f1` means 2 warmup iterations, 2 benchmark iterations and 1 fork benchmark run.
+The raw jmh output can be found in the actual data files.
+The data file name means the write and read thread counts used for the benchmark run.
+Inside the `graphs` sub-dir, these are visualizations for some of the comparisons.

+I used Excel as a quick way to run analysis and generate visualizations.
+You can find the Excel file (`.xlsx`) also in the data sub-dir.

+If you want to contribute to the repo, please use the same naming conventions in the `data` directory.

 ## How to run the tests

 The tests are written using JMH (Java Microbenchmark Harness), one of the standard way of doing micro performance benchmarking.